When does I’m a Celebrity South Africa start?

 There will be many more celebrities than initially announced taking part in the series but viewers will have to watch to find out who they are and when they will enter camp.

-The first batch of celebs announced included TV presenter Carol Vorderman and Diversity dancer Jordan Banjo.
+The first batch of celebs revealed included TV presenter Carol Vorderman and Diversity dancer Jordan Banjo.
 Read more here.

 Is there a public vote?